bachmannpatrick/CLVTools/cran-comments.md

 # Comment from the authors
 This is the initial release of the CLVTools package.
 It provides convenient methods to estimate customer lifetime value from transaction data.

+This is a re-submission after the first submission was rejected in the pre-tests because the examples run for too long on windows.
+Examples have been adapted to not be tested anymore.

 ## Test environments